ITRS-Group/cordial/tools/geneos/docs/geneos_gateway.md

 * `home` (Read Only: `${GENEOS_HOME}/gateway/gateways/${config:name}`)

-  This parameter is special in that it is set based on the instance's directory. `${config:name}` is the instance name, not the Gateway name.
+  This parameter is read-only and is set based on the instance's directory. `${config:name}` is the instance name, not the Gateway name.
 This allows you to move the instance directory and have the `home` parameter update accordingly.
-It is used as the base directory for the Gateway instance, and is where the log file and setup file are created by default.
+It is used as the working directory for the Gateway process.

 * `gatewayname` (Default: Instance Name)